 Captained the NZ team that won the William Jones Cup in 2018 averaging 9.2 points and 11.8 rebounds per game.
 Also a member of the NZ team that finished runners-up at the 2019 Cup averaging 10.2ppg and 8.0rpg.

-Purcell played in the 2019 WBC not only helping Auckland Dream claim the title but also scooping the MVP Award.
+Helped Auckland Dream claim the 2019 WBC Championship title whilst also scooping the League MVP Award.